|Main Menu||Trip Planning|

 Still, touring with City Sightseeing Venezia does have several advantages over using public transportation:

 City Sightseeing Venezia's boats are far less crowded than public water buses, which can be jammed with tourists at busy times.
 This is especially convenient if you're traveling with luggage.
-(City Sightseeing does allow you to bring baggage on board.)
+(City Sightseeing does allow you to bring baggage on board.
+Small to medium-size"inoffensive" pets are also permitted.)

 You don't need to figure out routes.